 Infrared saunas are an excellent way to detox the body and flush out harmful toxins.
-A good sauna session will heat up your core and trigger an intense sweat.
-This will flush-out harmful chemicals, cleanse the skin, and detox the body, in as little as 10-15 minutes.
+A good sauna session will heat your core and trigger a cleansing sweat.
+This will flush-out harmful chemicals, clean the skin, and detox the body, in as little as 10-15 minutes.
 This simple guide covers everything you need to know about How to Detox with Infrared Sauna.

 Furthermore, scientists have found that sweating can release more persistent pollutants stored in body fat such as pesticides and PCBs.